Shropshire Community Healthcare NHS Trust

 Children need their weight recored fortnightly and changes are made depending on the records.
 Flo has saved the need for face-to-face visits as it allowed the patients to send in their weight and enabled the Community Children’s nurse to manage to the extra caseload.

 Kate highlighted “If Flo were to stop tomorrow, we would need to find extra capacity to allocate to these patients, therefore increasing their dependency and potentially delaying their progress.”

 Blood Pressure Monitoring

-With valued time being released from these visits, it has allowed more time for higher dependancy patients and other roles such as staff management / completing documentation / admin.
+With valuable clinical hours being released from these visits, it has allowed more time for higher dependancy patients and other roles such as staff management / completing documentation / admin.